hitext/hitext/docs/range-functions-guidelines.md

 **Origin tracking:**
 - Type: `RangeRecord<Data> | RangeRecord<Data>[] | undefined`
-- Purpose: Maintain reference to source range(s) through transformations
+- Purpose: Maintain reference to **root source range(s)**, not intermediate transformation steps
+- **Points to transformation root** - Origin tracks the original range that started the transformation chain, not the previous step.
+The pattern `origin || { start, end, data }` preserves the root through multiple transformations.
 - **Set only for derivative ranges** - Original ranges from sources have `origin: undefined`
 - Use cases:
-  - **Injection context** - When collapsing to insertion points, origin shows what range triggered the injection and its position
+  - **Injection context** - When collapsing to insertion points, origin shows what range triggered the injection and its original position/data
-  - **Content generation** - Access source data when generating summaries, TOCs, or derived content (e.g., merged headers → TOC entries)
+  - **Content generation** - Access source data when generating summaries, TOCs, or derived content (e.g., merged headers → TOC entries with original header data)
   - **Viewport understanding** - Know which part of original range is visible after framing/fitting operations
+  - **Root access** - Direct access to transformation root without traversing chain
 - Automatically managed by transformers according to transformation semantics (see Design Principle #7)

 **Function categories:**